bitwalker/distillery/docs/introduction/walkthrough.md

 !!! tip
     See `mix help release` for more usage information and additional flags.

-When you run `mix release`, you should see something like the following:
+When you run `mix distillery.release`, you should see something like the following:

 ```
 ==> Assembling release..